YOU DON'T NEED MORE PRODUCTS? YOU NEED A PLAN. (here's mine.)

 Conduct market research to validate your ideas

-All of this creates a passive product business plan that fits your life—not the other way around.
+All of this creates a business plan that fits your life, not the other way around.

 If I could go back in time, I would’ve started with branding first.
-I know who I am & the things that will always be true about any brand I create, but determining those things in the beginning would have saved me a ton of time.
-My brand voice, aesthetic, colors, fonts—they guide the look and feel of every product I release.
-This gives your shop consistency and trust, and it helps your audience connect with you much faster.
+I know who I am and the things that will always be true about any brand I create, but determining those things in the beginning would have saved me a ton of time.
+My brand voice, aesthetic, colors & fonts guide the look and feel of every product I release.
+This gives your business or shop consistency and trust, and it helps your audience connect with you much faster.

 “You don't find your voice.
 You use it until it finds you.” – Sean McCabe